DiamondLightSource/htss-rig-bluesky/docs/how-to/own-bluesky-project.rst

 Component #3 & #4: The Plan and RunEngine
 -----------------------------------------

-There is a built-in Bluesky plan for running scans, although it doesn't take exactly the same parameters as the GDA scan command.
-It is easy to wrap it in another plan that does, however.
+There is a built-in Bluesky plan for running scans.
+Although it doesn't take exactly the same parameters as the GDA scan command, it is easy to wrap it in another plan that does.
 Create a new file ``<your project>/src/<your project>/plans.py``:

 .. code:: python